qfpl/dissidence/README.md

 This code is mostly an education tool to show a non trivial Elm + Haskell application in a fun setting.
 The aim is to show that fullstack functional web dev is both practical and powerful.

-TODO: Add screenshots later and tidy up words to make this easier to understand.

 This is a simple social game where there are two competing factions:

 - Compositonal Crusaders: Whose aim is to improve their projects by voting to write their projects using functional